cryptomkt/cryptomkt-go/README.md

 cryptomkt-go is the SDK for cryptomkt in the GO programing language

-## Installing
+## Installation
 To install the sdk, run the `go get` command

 `go get github.com/cryptomkt/cryptomkt-go`

 ## Documentation

-For further information about the skd see the [godoc documentation](link to godoc once the repo is available) of the module.
+For further information about the sdk see the [godoc documentation](link to godoc once the repo is available) of the module.

-The base api for this skd can be foun in [here](https://developers.cryptomkt.com/)
+The base api for this sdk can be foun in [here](https://developers.cryptomkt.com/)

 ## API Key